-A leader in landscape conservation science, Dave Theobald leverages deep expertise in quantifying the pattern and process of landscape dynamics to underpin impactful conservation and to inspire action.
+A leader in landscape conservation science, Dave leverages deep expertise in quantifying the pattern and process of landscape dynamics to underpin impactful conservation.

 As a conservation scientist, I have pursued my passion to conserve the biodiversity of our landscapes.
 I have taught, mentored, researched, and published at a major university, a large environmental NGO, a federal land management agency, and a start-up non-profit science organization.
 I have collaborated across all sectors of society and have worked to bridge science with practice.

 I have recently reflected on how conservation science has, in my experience, been applied in a mostly reactive and largely un-systematic fashion.
 That is, conservation efforts typically are in response to broad research proposals, new initiatives developed by agency programs, specific inquiries from clients, or triggered by regulations or laws.
 These individual efforts are important and necessary, but their impacts depend on past and subsequent efforts, and nested within a broader context.
 Yet, in practice, conservation must be aligned, sequenced, and coordinated.
-To address this need, I have re-oriented my work to be proactive, anticipatory, trans-boundary, and envisioning.
+To address this need, I have re-oriented my work to be proactive, anticipatory, and trans-boundary to achieve scalable solutions.

 The Green Squeeze: America's Nature Crisis, October 22, 2019